 Without the right tools and systems for capturing insights, information, and know-how, you risk losing a lot of data whenever an employee leaves your company.
 By using a system for digital documentation, you can turn tacit knowledge into explicit knowledge and retain that knowledge capital within your organization.

-Selecting the Best Document Management Software for Your Business
+Selecting the Best Document Management System for Your Business

 A DMS is an opportunity to change the way your organization manages information.
 Think about what you’re hoping to achieve with your DMS to identify the best document management software for your business.
 After all, you can expect the basic features of capturing, storing, and sharing information from any DMS software on the market.